 - a.
 Funding is provided to RCSD regions for funded children/students in school authorities as well as First Nations children/students who reside on a reserve (code 330) and attend a funded provincial school under an education services agreement. - b.
-Funded students enrolled in home education, shared responsibility, outreach or online programs are included in this allocation. - Funding is based on the FTE funded enrolment taken from the previous year's frozen funded headcount.
+Funded students enrolled in home education, shared responsibility, outreach, print-based distance education or online programs are included in this allocation. - c.
+Funding is based on the FTE funded enrolment taken from the previous year's frozen funded headcount.